Smooth Exact Gradient Descent Learning in Spiking Neural Networks

-The most frequently employed neuron models when learning spiking networks are variants of the leaky integrate-and-fire (LIF) neuron~\cite{Zenke2018,memmesheimer2014learning,Neftci2019surrogate,wunderlich2021eventbased,Göltz2021neuromorphic,cramer2022surrogateneuromorph,perez-nieves2021sparse,Comsa2020snnalpha,nowotny2022loss,BKP02,booij2005gradient}.
-LIF neurons, however, suffer from the aforementioned disruptive spike (dis-)appearance.
+\paragraph{Neuron model.} The most frequently employed neuron models when learning spiking networks are variants of the leaky integrate-and-fire neuron (LIF)\cite{Supp,Zenke2018,memmesheimer2014learning,Neftci2019surrogate,wunderlich2021eventbased,Göltz2021neuromorphic,cramer2022surrogateneuromorph,perez-nieves2021sparse,Comsa2020snnalpha,nowotny2022loss,BKP02,booij2005gradient}.
+LIFs, however, suffer from the aforementioned disruptive spike (dis-)appearance.
 For example, spikes can appear in the middle of a trial due to a continuous, arbitrarily small change of an input weight or time (\cref{fig:fig1}a,b).
+Here and in the following, a trial refers to an individual run of an experiment with finite duration.

-We therefore consider instead another important standard spiking neuron model, the quadratic integrate-and-fire (QIF) neuron (Supplemental Material Sec.~I)~\cite{latham2000intrinsic,I07,gerstner2014neuronal}.
-In contrast to the LIF neuron, the QIF neuron explicitly incorporates the fact that in biological neurons the membrane potential further increases due to a self-amplification mechanism once it is large enough, which generates the spike upstroke.
-The QIF neuron may thus be considered as the simplest truly spiking neuron model~\cite{I07}.
+We therefore consider instead another important standard spiking neuron model, a quadratic integrate-and-fire neuron (QIF)~\cite{latham2000intrinsic,I07,gerstner2014neuronal}.
+Its membrane potential dynamics are governed by $\dot{V}=V(V-1)+I$, where $I$ consists of temporally extended, exponentially decaying synaptic input currents, $\taus\dot{I}=-I+\taus\sum_iw_i\sum_{t_i}\delta(t-t_i)$.
+Here, $\taus$ is the synaptic time constant, measured in multiples of the membrane time constant $\taum=1$, and $i$ indexes the presynaptic neurons, which spike at times $t_i$ and have a synaptic weight $w_i$.
+In contrast to the LIF, where $\dot{V}$ decays linearly with $V$, the QIF explicitly incorporates the fact that in biological neurons the membrane potential further increases due to a self-amplification mechanism once it is large enough.
+As this generates spike upstrokes, the QIF may be considered as the simplest truly spiking neuron model~\cite{I07}.
 The voltage self-amplification is so strong that the voltage actually reaches infinity in finite time.
 One can define the time when this happens as the time of the spike, reset and onset of synaptic transmission.
-We adopt this and henceforth call $\infty$ the threshold of the QIF neuron for simplicity.
+We adopt this and henceforth call positive infinity the threshold of the QIF for simplicity.
 For sufficiently negative voltage, the voltage increases strongly as well.
 The neuron can thus be reset to negative infinity, from where it quickly recovers.
+For LIFs one needs to define finite threshold and reset potentials.